TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

   ```

  5. After the model is built, we load the test dataset (SCDF_dataset_test1.csv) and use the model to
-    predict the anomalies of the test dataset.
+    predict anomalies in the test dataset.

   ```bash
   #Load test dataset